terraform-ibm-modules/terraform-ibm-ocp-ai/README.md

 <!-- Update this title with a descriptive name.
 Use sentence case. -->
-# Red Hat Openshift AI on IBM Cloud
+# Red Hat OpenShift AI on IBM Cloud

 <!--
 Update status and "latest release" badges: